 The Jacob H. Carruthers Center for Inner City Studies (CCICS) is located in Chicago's historic Bronzeville neighborhood.
 Established in 1966, CCICS is recognized worldwide as an African-centered institution of higher learning that maintains a scholar-activist tradition and a warm, caring educational climate.
-The Bachelor of Arts and Master of Arts degrees in Inner City Studies Education prepares students to work as professionals in a multiplicity of inner city agencies, institutions, and organizations, both public and private.
+The Bachelor of Arts in Inner City Studies and the Master of Arts in Urban Community Studies prepares students to work as professionals in a multiplicity of inner city agencies, institutions, and organizations, both public and private.

 Since 1969, El Centro has been a focal point of access to higher education opportunities for the Latino community.
 It has a permanent new home in a 55,000-square feet, LEED certified and state-of-the-art building in Chicago’s Avondale neighborhood.
 El Centro offers general education courses leading to bachelor’s degrees, and comprehensive academic support for students.
 It also serves the community through our Community Education Program in partnership with community organizations in the neighborhoods of Albany Park, Hermosa, Logan Square and Avondale.
 English as a Second Language (ESL) and computer literacy workshops are offered, as well as seminars on education, immigration, health, and housing.